ErikNgigi/ericngigi.com/content/tutorials/arch_install_folder/arch_install.md

 # Installation Medium Boot
 ## Change Font Settings
-If the terminal font is too small, which can happen if you have a high res display, then execute the following command:
+If the terminal font is too small, which can happen if you have a high resolution display, then execute the following command:

 Set the font size to: